ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Fundamental Math Concepts/Proof Techniques/Proof Techniques.md

-…often by a chain of implications, leading us from the assumptions of the [[Leeds University/Computer Science/Compulsory Modules/Fundamental Math Concepts/Proof Techniques/Definitions/Theorem\|Leeds University/Computer Science/Compulsory Modules/Fundamental Math Concepts/Proof Techniques/Definitions/Theorem]] to its conclusion; or by a chain of equalities or a chain of equivalences
+…often by a chain of implications, leading us from the assumptions of the [[Leeds University/Computer Science/Compulsory Modules/Fundamental Math Concepts/Proof Techniques/Definitions/Theorem\|Theorem]] to its conclusion; or by a chain of equalities or a chain of equivalences

 </div></div>